cloudflare/Cloudflare-WordPress/readme.txt

  You can review the recommended settings that are applied [here](https://support.cloudflare.com/hc/en-us/articles/227342487).

+= What do I do if Cloudflare does not detect the WordPress plugin for use with APO (Automatic Platform Optimization) =

+ APO works best when the WordPress plugin is used.
+We do not recommend using APO without the plugin installed.
+If you face issues with Cloudflare detecting the plugin then follow these steps:
+ 1. Go to Cloudflare WordPress plugin
+ 2. Disable APO in the card
+ 3. Enable APO in the card (will set proper settings for APO feature)
+ 4. Clear any server cache used via other plugins (WP Rocket being an example)
+ 5. Verify that your origin starts serving response header “cf-edge-cache: cache,platform=wordpress”

+ You can read more about APO with WordPress [here](https://support.cloudflare.com/hc/en-us/articles/360049822312)

 = Does the plugin work if I have Varnish enabled? =

 Yes, Cloudflare works with, and helps speed up your site even more, if you have Varnish enabled.